 January is the worst time to find apartments in Sevilla.
 Pickings were slim & prices high.
 As another alternative, Rafa & I decided to look for a place to buy.
 Property values had not decreased during the pandemic as many predicted, but they hadn’t risen much either (about 2% compared to 5% pre-pandemic).
-And although real estate in Sevilla is not as expensive as Madrid or Barcelona, most places were out of our budget… especially with Rafa just beginning to resume tours & me not working at all.
+Real estate in Sevilla is not as expensive as Madrid or Barcelona, however most places were out of our budget… especially with Rafa just beginning to resume tours & me not working at all.

-Long story short: Rafa & I visited only two places in El Pedroso but kept returning to the first one.
+Long story short: Rafa & I visited only two places in El Pedroso but kept thinking the first one.
 Got it right the first time.
 We didn’t even bother with other towns in Huelva due to cost & transportation issues.
-As you can see from Rafa’s sketch above, there’s very little regular about our place on an almost L-shaped lot… one of its main charms.
+As you can see from Rafa’s sketch above, there’s very little regular about our place on an almost V-shaped lot… one of its main charms.
 Built in 2007 from part of a 1967 house, the previous owners took immaculate care of the property they designed.
 Half is a two-storey house, the other half is a split-level patio & both have a very Andalusian rural vibe.
 At 118 square meters with 1.5 baths, the house isn’t huge but just right for the two of us.
 The patio adds another 48 square meters to the property.

 At first I had difficulty envisioning the house with our belongings inside or seeing it with our choice of paint.
 But we dove in… negotiated the price, signed a contract of intent to buy, issued a check & dealt with the notary.
 The entire process had stressful moments, but overall everything proceeded as planned.
 Rafa & I became homeowners on Pride Day, with movers taking our stuff from Sevilla two weeks later!

-We’ve spent the past few months cleaning, assembling, drilling, painting, designing, ordering things we forgot we needed on Amazon, meeting neighbors & just plain settling in.
+We’ve spent the past few months cleaning, assembling, drilling, painting, designing, ordering things we forgot we needed on Amazon, meeting neighbors & just settling in.
 Compare the photos above & below to see the difference.
 We’ve yet to spend our first winter here, but with a chimney & plenty of firewood Rafa & I will be just fine.

 Still lots to do: add a bit more decoration, get plants + a table for the upper patio, turn the lower patio into a food garden, get the bookcase unit from the carpenter (our large library is still in boxes!), find hallway light fixtures… as with all houses, the list goes on & on.
 But Rafa & I are having fun with the process.